GonzaRodriguez/folders_elixir/README.md

-# ProDeal Elixir challenge
+# Elixir challenge

-## Test description
+## Description

-### Backend Engineer Test A

 #### Introduction
-In this test you need to create a web API using the JSON:API standard.
-It can be developed on any language, framework and database as long as there is an explanation of how to import the data and how to run the application.
-Extra points for candidates that are able to implement in Elixir, Phoenix and PostgreSQL.
+In this test you need to create a web API.
+Tech Stack Elixir, Phoenix and PostgreSQL.

 #### What you need to do